 Plus, the nine included combs give you precise control of hair length.
 They range in size from 1.5 to 15mm.

-It’s a cordless clipper powered by a Lithium battery.
-You get about 40 minutes of runtime between charges.
+It’s a wireless clipper powered by a Lithium battery which gives you about 40 minutes of runtime between charges.

-Plus, it’s easy to clean.
-You can rinse the entire unit under running water to remove loose hairs and build-up.
+This HC420 is easy to clean.
+Being waterproof, you can rinse the entire unit under running water to remove loose hairs and build-up.

 - Small size fits in the palm of your head